magneticio/vamp/docs/content/cli/commands.md

 Usage:** vamp COMMAND [args..]

 Commands:
-  clone-breed         Clone a breed create              Create an artifact deploy-breed        Deploy a breed into an existing deployment cluster help                This message info                Information from Vamp Core inspect             Shows the details of the specified artifact list                Shows a list of artifacts remove              Removes an artifact version             Show version of the VAMP CLI client
+  create              Create an artifact deploy              Deploys a blueprint help                This message info                Information from Vamp Core inspect             Shows the details of the specified artifact list                Shows a list of artifacts merge               Merge a blueprint with an existing deployment or blueprint remove              Removes an artifact version             Show version of the VAMP CLI client